 Once the installation is completed, restart the computer, you should be welcomed by a purple grub screen.
 Enjoy Ubuntu along with Windows 8 in dual boot mode.

 I hope this guide helped you to dual boot Ubuntu with Windows 8 UEFI.
-Though this article is written for Ubuntu, it should be heloful for other Linux OS as well.
+If you want to reverse the process, follow this guide to remove Ubuntu from dual boot with Windows.
+Though this article is written for Ubuntu, it should be helpful for other Linux OS as well.
 Any questions or suggestions are always welcomed.